cmss13-devs/web/rules.md

     - This includes suicide at the end of the round without a valid RP reason.
     - Trying to bait someone into EORG or deliberately walking into bullets to try and get someone else EORG banned will result in you being punished instead.

+## Permakilling

+- Beyond banishments, battlefield executions, and neglect: players should refrain from permanently killing revivable players.

+Example of when not to permakill:
+- A hostile survivor has been killed at the FOB.
+Players should not go out of their way to willfully deny aid, or outright put them in a permanently dead state.

+Example of when it may be okay to permakill/neglect a dead player:
+- You are in the backlines across the map from the FOB with your marines buddies.
+A hostile survivor has just killed two of your friends, and you have killed the hostile.
+In this instance it would be okay to neglect treating the hostile player.
+Leaving them behind would also be acceptable.

 ---

 # Rule 5: Mechanical Exploits